 23. Insurance

 The landlord should be sure that he

-•

-24. Access for landlord
+24. Access for Landlord

 Essential, but the tenant

 25. Guarantor

+We strongly suggest that you

 Whether a guarantor is required is entirely a commercial decision.
 We suggest that in the case of a grant to a limited company, you should always obtain personal

+•

 ,

-, -

-,
+- . ,

 The guarantee provisions in this lease are stronger than most tenants would like.
-In particular, the guarantor remains in place after an .
+In particular, the guarantor remains in place after an

 •

+·

 •